Dump Oracle Database to Sql File

 The Script Output pane shows that the

-table has been created and four rows have been inserted. -
+REGIONStable has been created and four rows have been inserted. -

 In the Connections navigator, expand the Tables node under the

-connection.
-You now see theREGIONS
+NICKconnection.
+You now see theREGIONStable. -

 Optionally, click the

-table in the Connections navigator, and examine the information under the Columns and Data tabs in the main display area.
+REGIONStable in the Connections navigator, and examine the information under the Columns and Data tabs in the main display area.

 Example: Exporting Data to a Microsoft Excel File

-sample schema, so that the data can be imported into a table with the same column definitions.
-This might be a REGIONS
+Assume that you want to export only the data from the REGIONS table, which is part of the HR sample schema, so that the data can be imported into a table with the same column definitions.
+This might be a REGIONS table in another schema (either in the same Oracle database or another Oracle database).

 You use the same Database Export wizard, but export only the data, and not the DDL (Data Definition Language statements for creating database objects).

-To export the data the REGIONS
+To export the data the REGIONS table:

 -